 The department was accredited by the National Association of Schools of Music in 1969 and has maintained full accreditation since that time.
 Ensembles have toured regionally throughout the midwest and Canada.
 Foreign tours have included trips to Europe and special performances in the Bahamas via invitation from the USO.

 The Music Department Today

-The department looks confidently toward the future as it continues to be a vital part of the cultural life of the university, community, and region.
-Faculty stability and experience is unusually high; all current faculty have been at NMU for at least 9 years with an overall average of 20 years of service.
-Current ensembles include Marching Band, Pep Band, Symphonic Band, Jazz Band, Jazz Combos, Percussion Ensemble, University Choir, Madrigal Singers, The Marquette Choral Society, Lake Effect Show Choir, University Orchestra and Opera Theatre Workshop.
-A complete renovation of Thomas Fine Arts building and opening of the Reynolds Hall in 2005 have provided premier facilities for teaching and performing.
-The music education degree continues to be the largest program, with graduates having excellent success in finding jobs in public and private schools.
-Other alumni pursue graduate degrees in music or enter music-related professions, Even if careers take them outside of music, music alumni report that their training has been a vital part of their success, fostering self-discipline and the ability to perform under pressure.
-Beyond the music major, the department continues its mission to all NMU students by encouraging university-wide participation in ensembles and attendance at musical events offered each semester.
+The department looks confidently toward the future as it continues to be a vital part of the cultural life of the university, community, and region!
+The faculty is exceptionally strong, combining the teaching expertise of long-serving faculty with the innovations and creative energy of younger colleagues.
+All performing ensembles are open by audition to all NMU students.
+Band instrumentalists can participate in the Wildcat Marching Band, Symphonic Band, Wind Ensemble, Jazz Band, Jazz Combos, Percussion Ensemble, or Pep Bands.
+Vocal groups include University Choir, Arts Chorale, and The Marquette Choral Society.
+String and wind players can perform with the University Orchestra.
+Opera Theatre Workshop provides operatic experiences, and a variety of chamber groups function each semester.
+The Thomas Fine Arts building and the fabulous Reynolds Recital Hall provide premiere facilities for teaching and performing.
+The music education degree continues to be the largest program, with graduates having excellent employment success.
+Other alumni pursue graduate degrees in music or enter music-related professions, Whatever their field, music alumni report that their training has been a vital part of their success, fostering self-discipline and the ability to perform under pressure.
+The department contributes to the mission of the university by sponsoring an extensive program of concerts and recitals each semester, almost all of which are offered without charge.